-Are you the kind of person who shouts screams and slams doors sometimes even turning abusive even violent when you are hopping mad.
+Are you the kind of person who shouts screams and slams doors?
+Do you sometimes even turn abusive and violent when you are hopping mad?
 Do you feel so overwhelmed by the emotion that you lash out at the object of your rage?

 People who use sarcasm or mockery as a way to hide their feelings, typically express this form of anger.
 They tend to avoid confrontation with people or situations and begin ignoring the person they are angry with.

 This is probably one of the most common, of the bunch.
-Retaliatory anger usually occurs as a direct response to someone else lashing out at you… has that happened to you once or twice?
+Retaliatory anger usually occurs as a direct response to someone else lashing out at you… has that happened to you often?

-Every moment of our lives as we travel along with it we interpret the moment based on my past experiences, biases connected with the moment we have stored in our brain.
+Every moment of our lives as we travel along, we interpret the moment, biases connected with the moment we have stored in our brain.

 I know friends who gnash their teeth and even clench their fists when they are angry.
-Each one of us gets what I call early warning signs of an oncoming anger storm, but behind this is another force within that is hard to beat, the ego
+Each one of us gets what I call early warning signs of an oncoming anger storm.
+However, behind this is another force within that is hard to beat, the ego.

 THIS TOO SHALL PASS